Outsourcing Case Studies: Lessons Learned From Successful and Failed Outsourcing

 2. PatientDox: Core Operations as the Primary Focus

-PatientDox was a cloud-based startup that supplied healthcare providers with software as a service (SaaS) technology.
+PatientDox was a cloud-based startup that supplied healthcare providers with software-as-a-service (SaaS) technology.
 This platform offered secure messaging, appointment scheduling, and patient education tools to improve patient communication and satisfaction.

 Despite its promising start, PatientDox’s downfall was due to its outsourcing case.
 Unfortunately, none of its co-founders had a software engineering or technical background, which led them to outsource.

-But most of its outsourcing expenses went to product development, depleting its cash reserve and hindering its progress.
+However, most of its outsourcing expenses went to product development, depleting its cash reserve and hindering its progress.
 The company’s third-party teams were also working on several projects simultaneously.
 They could not prioritize and meet consumer needs.

 Lessons Learned From This Outsourcing Case Study: Outsource non-core functions to a reputable service provider so that you can focus on your core operations.
 Always work within budget and prioritize your customers’ needs.